Veterans Resource Center

 Take those items to the registrar’s office in Lyle Hall, first floor, for assistance with arranging a leave of absence and their subsequent return to the University.

 Students who expect to return to class within the current semester to complete their course work, or who are called to duty after completing a significant part of the course requirements, should contact their faculty regarding missed work.
 Students who cannot complete the current semester will be granted a leave of absence for military duty and will be allowed to return for the next semester without penalty.

-Please contact Giselle Fernandez at 717-871-5100 if you would like to take classes during the summer or winter semester.
+Please contact the Certifying Official Giselle Fernandez at 717-871-5100 if you would like to take classes during the summer or winter semester.

 Please note: enrollment certifications are submitted after drop/add period for the winter and summer sessions only.

 Chapter 30 Montgomery GI Bill ®

 The Montgomery GI Bill ® (MGIB) - Active Duty, provides up to 36 months of education benefits to eligible veterans.
 New students who are chapter 30 veterans, need to turn in a copy of their DD-214 (member 4) and along with a copy of a signed Veterans Online Application (VONAPP).
 For more information, see the U.S. Department of Veterans Affairs.